freedomofpress/encryption-works/encryption_works.md

 ![Verifying a contact's OTR fingerprint in Adium.](images/verifying_otr_fingerprints.png)

 In the screenshot above, you can see the OTR fingerprints for both users in the session.
 The other person should see the exact same fingerprints, with positions swapped.
 In order to be sure that both parties are seeing the correct fingerprints you both need to find some other secure channel to verify fingerprints.
-You could meet up in person, or talk on the phone if you can recognize their voice, or send a PGP encrypted and signed email.
+You could meet up in person, or talk on the phone if you can recognize their voice, or send a PGP-encrypted and signed email.

 OTR fingerprints are 40 characters.
 It's statistically impossible to generate two OTR keys that have the same fingerprint.
 However, it is possible to generate an OTR key that isn't a collision but looks like one on cursory inspection.
 For example, the first few characters and last few characters could be the same with different characters in the middle.
 For this reason, it's important to compare all 40 characters to be sure you have the correct OTR key.